Spring Garden Revival

 Contact Homer Glen’s Department of Public Works for Dethatched Material Disposal & Yard Waste Collection

 Proper disposal of dethatched lawn material is essential for both environmental compliance and community cleanliness in Homer Glen.
-The Village operates a comprehensive yard waste collection program, typically running from April through November, which accepts dethatched thatch, grass clippings, and leaves.
-Residents must use biodegradable paper bags (plastic bags are not permitted) or rigid containers (usually up to 32 gallons) for curbside pickup.
-Commercial contractors may be subject to additional fee structures and must comply with municipal bundling and separation requirements.
-For larger quantities or off-schedule disposal, a yard waste drop-off site is available with set operating hours, and residents may need a permit or sticker for access.
-Always check the current collection schedule and accepted materials list before preparing yard waste for pickup.
-For more information or to confirm seasonal guidelines, contact:
+The Village operates a comprehensive yard waste collection program, typically running from April through November, which includes curbside pickup and a designated drop-off site for residents.
+Accepted materials include dethatched thatch, grass clippings, leaves, and small branches, but all must be separated according to municipal guidelines.
+Only biodegradable paper bags or rigid containers (up to 32 gallons) are permitted—plastic bags are strictly prohibited to comply with state and local waste reduction goals.
+Commercial contractors may be subject to additional permit or fee requirements.
+Residents should check the seasonal collection schedule and ensure materials are placed at the curb on designated days.
+For more information, contact:

 Homer Glen Department of Public Works